djeada/Numpy-Tutorials/notes/5_reshaping_arrays.md

 Error: cannot reshape array of size 6 into shape (3,3)
 ```

-Explanation:

 - The original array has 6 elements.
 - Attempting to reshape it into a 3x3 matrix requires 9 elements (3 * 3), which is not possible, resulting in a `ValueError`.
-- **Practical Use Case:** This scenario emphasizes the importance of ensuring that the product of the new dimensions matches the total number of elements in the original array when reshaping.
+- This scenario emphasizes the importance of ensuring that the product of the new dimensions matches the total number of elements in the original array when reshaping.

 #### Example: Reshaping for Machine Learning